vsariola/sointu/tracker/gioui/patch/WHAT_IS_THIS.md

 https://github.com/gioui/gio/blob/v0.7.1/internal/f32color/rgba.go

-This is obviously dangerous, because it decouples this Button from future Gio releases, and our solution is a shady hack for now, but,
+This is obviously dangerous, because it decouples this Button from future Gio releases, and our solution is a shady hack for now, but, that spacebar shenanigans needs to end.

-we need to give the spacebar its space.
+That is allowed, cf. comments in these files:
+// SPDX-License-Identifier: Unlicense OR MIT